‘Teen Mom’ Star Leah Messer Popping Pills Again? MTV Star Responds To Fan’s Concerns For Her Health

 “Lol.
 You guys don’t know anything.
 I can’t help but ROFL,” Messer shared.

 While fans may still believe that Messer has a drug problem, she has been very open about her stint in rehab.
-Last year, Messer explained how her depression and anxiety forced her to seek treatment that she isn’t afraid to talk about her mental health because she believes her story can help others in similar situations.
+Last year, Messer explained how her depression and anxiety forced her to seek treatment, and she isn’t afraid to talk about her mental health because she believes her story can help others in similar situations.
 Leah Messer also called her stay in rehab one of the best times of her life and credited it for helping her conquer her mental health issues.

 Season 8 of Teen Mom 2 continues Monday nights on MTV.